 Vodafone’s plans come with access to the 4G network.
 Note that to get 4G, you need to be in a 4G-covered area – outside these areas will likely revert to 3G.
 Check Vodafone coverage maps to be sure you’re covered.

-The following table shows a selection of Vodafone’s 12-month postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows a selection of Vodafone’s SIM-only postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Optus claims to reach 98.5% of the Australian population with its 3G and 4G networks.
 You can check your network coverage here.